 Public participation and community consultation has been taken up as an integral part of social and environmental assessment process of the project.
 Consultation was used as a tool to inform and educate stakeholders about the project.
 The participatory process helped in involving the local people in project activities.
 Initial Public consultation has been carried out in the subproject areas with the objectives of minimizing probable adverse impacts of the project through alternate design solutions and to achieve speedy implementation of the project through bringing in awareness among the community on the benefits of the project.
 The consultation process has been going on since 2009 during project design, environment impact assessment study, and fresh rounds of consultations were also conducted during the social impact assessment, land acquisition and resettlement study.

-Attempts have been taken to involve the concerned government official in the project preparation.
+Attempts have been made to involve the concerned government official in the project preparation.
 A holistic approach was adopted during the design stage in order to gather the information about the project area and about the other developmental activities which are going on parallel to the proposed plan.
 These officials represent from local, district and state level.